microsoft/botframework-components/packages/Recognizers/CustomQuestionAnswering/README.md

   "endpointKey": "<your endpoint key>"
 }
 ```
+3. Update the `hostname`, `projectName`, and `endpointKey` fields with the values from your Custom Question Answering service.

+    - The hostname and endpoint key can be found in the `Keys & Endpoint` blade in the menus for your Azure Language Service in the Azure Portal
+    - The project name can be found in your `Language Studio`

+Ensure that you have selected the correct values for each field.
+Using the wrong values can lead to errors when running the bot.

+## Usage
+Once you have configured question and answer pairs in your Custom Question Answering project, custom intent triggers and the QnA intent triggers should function as normal.

-Because the Question Answering recognizer is a modified version of the existing QnAMaker recognizer, the workflow elements (such as multi turn) work the same.
+Since the Custom Question Answering recognizer is a modified version of the existing QnAMaker recognizer, the workflow elements (such as multi turn) work the same.
 In addition the same QnAMaker events and telemetry are written out to the logs.

 ## Limitations

-* Composer does not integrate natively with Question Answering, so managing the question/answer pairs must be done in the language studio portal instead of Composer.
+Please remember that Composer does not integrate natively with Question Answering, so managing question and answer pairs **must** be done in the Language Studio portal instead of Composer.